AlexanderPavelGonzalez/pbc-tee-time-bot/README.md

 ## Features

-- Automatically selects the desired date, time range, number of players, and golf course (Park Ridge, Okeeheelee, or Osprey Point).
+- Automatically selects the desired date, time range, number of players, and golf course (Okeeheelee or Osprey Point).
 - Logs in with your PBC credentials.
 - Fills out the booking form and confirms the reservation.
-- Runs headlessly for automation (e.g., via cron or GitHub Actions).
 - Logs each step for easy debugging.

 ## Requirements